 Organize the Structure

-When you’re teaching kids to write stories, use a story arc.
+When you’re teaching kids to write stories, use a story arc, which is different than other genres of writing.
 These simple steps help them develop great narratives:

 - At the beginning, introduce characters and setting.